ot therapist patient cutting apple

 Rehabilitation After a Traumatic Brain Injury

-Hennepin Healthcare excels in all aspects of rehabilitation and the expert care our interdisciplinary team offers following a traumatic brain injury is no exception.
+Hennepin Healthcare excels in all aspects of rehabilitation and the expert care our team offers following a traumatic brain injury is no exception.
+Providers from many different areas and specialties make up our care teams.

-Patients may be seen as an inpatient or outpatient depending on the severity of injury.
+Patients may be seen as an inpatient (hospitalized) or outpatient depending on the severity of injury.
 For those patients who are hospitalized with a brain injury, rehabilitation begins in the hospital as soon as the patient's overall condition is stabilized, often within 24 to 48 hours after the brain injury.
-The Miland E. Knapp Rehabilitation Center is a leader in inpatient rehabilitation for adult and adolescent brain injuries.
-The Brain Injury Program at Knapp is accredited by The Commission on Accreditation of Rehabilitation Facilities (CARF).
+The Knapp Rehabilitation Center is a leader in inpatient rehabilitation for adults and adolescents with brain injuries.
+The Brain Injury Outpatient Program at Knapp is accredited by The Commission on Accreditation of Rehabilitation Facilities (CARF).

-Rehabilitation helps those who have suffered any degree of brain injury relearn skills that are lost when part of the brain is injured, and teaches new skills to accommodate any that were lost or need to adapt.
-The ultimate goal of an interdisciplinary rehabilitation plan is to integrate the patient back into the community.
+Rehabilitation helps those who have suffered any degree of brain injury to relearn skills that are lost when part of the brain is injured.
+It also teaches new skills to accommodate any that were lost or need to adapt.
+The goal of a custom rehabilitation plan is to help the patient blend back into the community.

 The type and length of rehabilitation varies from person to person.
-On an inpatient and/or outpatient basis a patient with a brain injury may need:
+On an inpatient and/or outpatient basis a patient with a brain injury may need one or more of the following therapies.

 Occupational Therapy